 The Older Adult program is a Program of Study.
-You must be accepted first to SSA's Social Work and Social Welfare (SW) program and then by the individual Program of Study.
-SSA students apply to Programs of Study during the winter of their first year.
+You must be accepted first to SSA's Social Work and Social Welfare (SW) program and then by the Program of Study.
+SSA students apply to Programs of Study during the fall quarter of their first year.

 The University of Chicago School of Social Service Administration alumni are leaders in the field of aging.
 Our graduates are able to shape responses to a graying population by developing public policy, managing agencies and services, and defining clinical practice.
 With baby boomers reaching retirement age, there will be an increased demand for geriatric social workers to address the needs of adults age 65 and older.
 Social workers bring strong assessment, problem-solving, and advocacy skills to the care team, coupled with an understanding of an older person’s strengths and resiliency.